-Urinary incontinence ups risk of depression in older womenMarch 28th, 2014 in Obstetrics & gynaecology /
+Urinary incontinence ups risk of depression in older womenMarch 28, 2014 in Medicine & Health / Obstetrics & gynaecology

 (HealthDay)—Older women with urinary incontinence may be at increased risk for depression and work disability, according to research published in the April issue of Obstetrics & Gynecology.

 Kristin J. Hung, M.D., of Harvard Medical School in Boston, and colleagues analyzed data for 4,511 women, aged 54 to 65 years at baseline in 1996, from the Health and Retirement Study cohort to assess urinary incontinence and its association with probable depression, work disability, and workforce exit.
 The women were interviewed every two years until 2010 to 2011.